stoeps13/connections-doc/source/admin/install/cp_install_services_tasks.md

 -   A system running Connections \(if you are upgrading from Component Pack 7, a system running Connections 7 with Component Pack deployed\).
 -   Kubernetes up and running.

+    !!! note
-    **Note:** This article does not contain the initial steps to get your Kubernetes platform up and running.
+    This article does not contain the initial steps to get your Kubernetes platform up and running.
 The base setup depends on your environment which could be Kubernetes-only.

 -   Access to the [Harbor repository](https://hclcr.io/harbor/projects/15/repositories).